 Nurse leaders at Nicklaus Children’s Hospital value professional certification and professional development to achieve optimum outcome for patients.
 Understanding subspecialty certification is proven to increase the quality of care delivery, improve patient safety and outcomes, validate professional experience and strengthen credibility.
 The organization has created partnerships with various credentialing bodies to provide financial incentives to participate in professional nursing organizations and achievement of national certification.

-Professional development supported through conference participation provided by the Frida Hill Beck endowment fund.
-Tuition reimbursement offered to support nurses in advancement of formal education.
+The organization covers the cost of review courses, allowing nurses to access these study resources free of charge.
+Professional development is supported through conference participation provided by the Frida Hill Beck endowment fund.
+Tuition reimbursement is offered to support nurses in advancement of formal education.

 ANA Code of Ethics

 The ANA Code of Ethics for nurses is the fundamental core of nursing practice.
 The Code of Ethics provides nurses with ethical and legal direction within their profession to ensure optimal quality of care is provided at all times.
 All nurses are expected to practice in accordance with the ANA Code of Ethics as their professional standard of practice at Nicklaus Children's Hospital.

 The Florida Nurse Practice Act defines the scope of practice for nurses and ensures by licensure that all nurses practicing in the state of Florida meet minimum requirements for safe practice.
 The Florida Nurse Practice Act represents the laws that govern and regulate nursing’s scope of practice within the state of Florida.

 The ANA Scope and Standards of Practice are the standards of professional performance for nurses.
 These standards describe a competent level of behavior that all nurses in the profession are expected to perform in professional activities within their role appropriate to their education and position.
 The ANA Scope and Standards direct the profession of nursing and provide the foundation for nursing practice.